Spain Train Bombings Fast Facts

 April 2, 2004 - A Spanish judge releases without charges two Syrian men who had been detained in connection with the March 11 Madrid train bombings.
 He also frees a Moroccan man but orders him to report daily to police until further notice.

-April 3, 2004 - Seven suspected terrorists kill themselves and a policeman when they set off an explosion in a suburb of Madrid as police attempt to enter the building.
+April 3, 2004 - Seven suspected terrorists kill themselves and a policeman when they set off an explosion in a suburb of Madrid as police attempt to enter a building.
 The suspects are presumed to be involved in the Madrid train bombings on March 11.
-Fingerprints at the scene later resulted in more arrests, including Saswan Sabagh.
+Fingerprints at the scene later result in more arrests, including Saswan Sabagh.

 April 3, 2004 - Spanish authorities arrest two more people but the identities of the two are not released.